alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

     </div>
 </div>

 <div class="caption"> Figure 1.: Statistic Binning Analysis: Co-registration and Bias Correction (ICESat-2 - DTM10).
 The dataset was divided into categories at three stages, and for each category, a violin plot displays the distribution of data.
 The median of each dataset is represented by a white dot at the center of the violin.
 The thick bar illustrates the 25% and 75% quantiles, respectively.
-If the violin is skewed to one side, it indicates a deviation from normal distribution.
-The aspect-dependent bias is identified and eliminated by co-registration (a); The negative bias are widespread after co-registration (a, b, c).
+If the violin is skewed to one side, it indicates a deviation from a normal distribution.
+The aspect-dependent bias is identified and eliminated by co-registration (a); The negative bias is widespread after co-registration (a, b, c).
 </div>

 $$dh = ICESat-2_{snow-free} - DEM $$

-From the figure 1, we can clearly see the aspect-dependent error, the fingerprint of the geo-referencing mismatch, is removed through co-registration, as indicated by the median value (Q50) being located close to zero for all bins (a).
-Although ATL08 (version 5) has contained geolocation errors since 2021.12 (which have been fixed in version 6), the overall amount of data from that period is not significant to produced wrong co-registration.
+From figure 1, we can see the aspect-dependent error, the fingerprint of the geo-referencing mismatch, is removed through co-registration, as indicated by the median value (Q50) being located close to zero for all bins (a).
+Although ATL08 (version 5) has contained geolocation errors since 2021.12 (which has been fixed in version 6), the overall amount of data from that period is not significant enough to produce wrong co-registration.
 Additionally, gradient descent co-registration has a certain ability to suppress noise.

 The figure also shows significant residual bias after co-registration.
 The dh has a nearly linear relationship with slope and curvature (b, c).
 This bias requires further correction.